 The reasons for the move were twofold: it cost ING a lot of time and effort to keep supporting legacy applications, at the same time adding unnecessary complexity to new solutions built.
 What is more, as the technical support for AngularJS was discontinued, migration was a very sensible option indeed.

 In practice, we spent a lot of time with ING teams gathering information and researching the apps required to move.
 The most important part was to understand the existing legacy products, align with the teams and reach agreements on how to proceed.
 Naturally, it takes a while for an external squad to fully grasp what’s at stake and take inventory of the requirements.
-We have to say the integration of the system into the new environment was challenging and fun at the same time and obviously we’re quite proud to have managed the migration within three quarters of the year.
+We have to say the integration of the system into the new environment was challenging and fun at the same time and obviously we’re quite proud to have managed the migration within one year.
 ING teams took it from there and are currently putting the apps into production.

 Interestingly enough, when the Flock. squad team arrived, another team from India had been migrating some apps for over a year already.
 We made ourselves quite popular at ING for moving the first app (cancellation of international transfers) within one month.
 Nobody expected it so fast and the funny side effect of this success was … more and more requests coming our way.
 Here’s where one of our challenges came: managing expectations.
 After all, we were there to migrate the apps from legacy to the new tech stack within a limited time-frame, and not to fix all the little issues with the software.